rio-k10/twinkl-test/README.md

 ## GitHub Actions Workflow

-A CI pipeline is included to automate testing and Docker image creation.
+A CI pipeline is included to automate testing and deployment

 ### Workflow